- 1. Introduction

 “A confined space entry permit provides a formal check to ensure all elements of a safe system of work are in place before people are allowed to enter the confined space” (Confined Spaces Code of Practice 2011. p.
 19).
-The USC confined space entry permit (PDF 133KB)*, must be completed and authorised by one of the following USC staff prior to any work being undertaken in a confined space:
+The USC confined space entry permit (PDF 133KB)*, must be completed and authorised by a USC employee with the required training and competence.
+Please contact:

 6.3.6 Personal Protective Equipment (PPE)

 PPE should only be used when the use of other controls have not sufficiently reduced the risk.

 6.3.7 Additional Controls

 Any people not involved in the confined space work must be prevented from entering the space.
 Entry to the confined space must be effectively barricaded and signed when the confined space is accessible.
 All signage must: